yariv/node-db-proxy/README.md

 | DELETE FROM table_name                      | DELETE FROM table_name                      |
 | COMMIT                                      |                                             |

+As a word of warning, it's not advised to use the Uncommitable proxy directly against your production database.
+It would be much safer to use the Uncommitable proxy against a replica.
+You should also make sure access to the Uncommitable proxy is secure (it hasn't been tested with SSL) so avoid leaking sensitive data.

 # Usage

 To instantiate a simple MySQL proxy, follow the following example